Earn the Roster Spot

 What Aftershock Provides

-Two things we actually control.
+Two things we control.
 The stage she competes on and the coaching staff standing next to her.
 Everything else is honest work on her side.

 The tournaments coaches scout.

 College coaches don't tour random gyms.
 They show up to large, well-known tournaments — already tracking athletes they've been corresponding with all season.
-Our Power teams play on that stage.
+Our teams play on that stage.

 NCVA League Play